BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 ![](../img/doc/gene-search/Fig19_Cross-ref.png#tutoimgborder)

 The section highlighted in the Figure shows several links to external resources.
 The first column is the resource name and the second column shows links that correspond to the current searched gene (e.g., Cdk5 in mouse).
 These links are named according to the identifiers defined by the external resource.
-For example, [ENSMUSG00000028969](https://nov2020.archive.ensembl.org/Mus_musculus/Gene/Summary?g=ENSMUSG00000028969) is the [Ensemble database](https://www.ensembl.org) identifier for the mouse's Cdk5 gene.
+For example, [ENSMUSG00000028969](https://nov2020.archive.ensembl.org/Mus_musculus/Gene/Summary?g=ENSMUSG00000028969) is the [Ensembl database](https://www.ensembl.org) identifier for the mouse's Cdk5 gene.
 In case not all links are displayed, click on the (+) button to see more.